This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Questions

-This week, members press the government on the level of self-harm among young people, development of dementia and Alzheimer's treatments, the impact of changes to inheritance tax rules on rural businesses, and the announced abolition of NHS England.
+From 28 April - 1 May, members pressed the government on the level of self-harm among young people, development of dementia and Alzheimer's treatments, the impact of changes to inheritance tax rules on rural businesses, and the announced abolition of NHS England.

 Bills

-Detailed examination of the Renters' Rights Bill continues on Monday, and members begin check and change the Employment Rights Bill on Tuesday.
-Plus 'ping-pong', where a bill is sent back and forth between the House of Commons and the House of Lords as they try to resolve disagreements about the final text, for the Great British Energy Bill takes place on Wednesday.
+Detailed examination of the Renters' Rights Bill continued on Monday, and members began to check and change the Employment Rights Bill on Tuesday.
+Plus 'ping-pong', where a bill is sent back and forth between the House of Commons and the House of Lords as they tried to resolve disagreements about the final text, for the Great British Energy Bill on Wednesday.

 Debates

-Improving access to banking and finance for small businesses, single-sex spaces for NHS staff, and using frozen Libyan assets to provide compensation to victims of IRA terrorism are all on the agenda.
+Improving access to banking and finance for small businesses, single-sex spaces for NHS staff, and using frozen Libyan assets to provide compensation to victims of IRA terrorism were all on the agenda.

 Committees

-- The UK Engagement with Space Committee hears from former British European Space Agency astronaut, Major Tim Peake CMG, as part of its inquiry into the UK's engagement with space.
+- The UK Engagement with Space Committee heard from former British European Space Agency astronaut, Major Tim Peake CMG, as part of its inquiry into the UK's engagement with space.

-- The International Relations and Defence Committee speaks to David Lammy MP, Secretary of State for Foreign, Commonwealth and Development Affairs.
+- The International Relations and Defence Committee spoke to David Lammy MP, Secretary of State for Foreign, Commonwealth and Development Affairs.

-- As part of its inquiry on the the practical delivery of new towns, the Built Environment Committee hears from housing and public policy experts.
+- As part of its inquiry on the practical delivery of new towns, the Built Environment Committee heard from housing and public policy experts.

 Read on for more.